Ghir0/webby-category-description/readme.txt

 == Upgrade Notice ==

 = 0.2 =
-This update adds a more prominent generate button at the top of the category edit form and fixes JavaScript issues.
+This update adds support for WooCommerce product categories and fixes JavaScript issues.